GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Results

 \textbfp{5D$\rightarrow$5D Turbulence modelling} To evaluate for 5D turbulence modelling capabilities, we perform an autoregressive rollouts with the neural surrogates and measure correlation time.
 Following \citet{alkin_upt_2024}, we define correlation time as the number of snapshots that can be predicted while maintaining a certain pearson correlation $\tau$.
 This metric, demonstrates what methods are capable of performing stable autoregressive rollouts without drifting too far from the ground truth.
 We report correlation times for the neural surrogates in \cref{tab:main_results}.
 We observe a clear trend that \ourmethod{} is by far the most stable autoregressive method compared to other neural surrogates.
 Remarkably, when scaling \ourmethod{} in terms of data and model size, we attain stable rollouts for over 100 timesteps, even for \textbf{OOD} simulations.

 \textbfp{5D$\rightarrow$0D average flux} The task for this evaluation is to predict the average heat flux $\bar{Q}$ over the last 80 timesteps of a simulation from the full 5D field after an autoregressive rollout.
 We present results for both ID and OOD evaluation sets in \cref{tab:main_results}.
 On the reduced training set \ourmethod{} yields the best performance compared to the QL model and alternative 5D neural surrogates.
-Interestingly, most neural surrogates converge to similar heat flux $\bar{Q}$.
-The reason for this is error accumulation -- the more noisy the predictions, the higher $\bar{Q}$.
-In the extreme case, for a completely random 5D field, we obtain values of $\bar{Q}> 1000$.
-This indicates that competitors accumulate a similar amount of error, leading to higher predictions for $\bar{Q}$.
+Interestingly, most neural surrogates converge to similar error for $\bar{Q}$ ($\sim 120$).
+This error is obtained if magnitudes of predictions decay along the rollout resulting in $\bar{Q} \sim 0$ and therefore error of $\sim 120$.
+This indicates that all competitors fail to maintain turbulent transport along the rollout as flux predictions decay to zero, leading to similar errors in $\bar{Q}$.
 Furthermore, when scaling \ourmethod{} to more data and larger model sizes, we observe a drastic improvement in nonlinear flux prediction, achieving significantly lower error than currently existing surrogates.
 In \cref{app:ablation_studies} we also show that the composition of all components of \ourmethod{} results in the best performance.